cairo-book/cairo-book/src/ch11-10-associated-items.md

 ## Associated Types

 Associated types are _type aliases_ allowing you to define abstract type placeholders within traits.
-Instead of specifying concrete types in the trait definition, associated types let trait implementors choose the actual types to use.
-This provides a flexible way to define traits with "placeholder" types that get filled in later.
+Instead of specifying concrete types in the trait definition, associated types let trait implementers choose the actual types to use.

 Let's consider the following `Pack` trait: